SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         need to do the same setup step you have done on your own machine: clone your github, install dependencies, download data, run code.
 Try doing this to make sure you can train a model.

-2. The last step in the previous exercise involves a lot of setup that would be necessary to do every time we create a new VM, making horizontal scaling of experiments cumbersome.
+2. (Optional, may not work as intended) The last step in the previous exercise involves a lot of setup that would be necessary to do every time we create a new VM, making horizontal scaling of experiments cumbersome.
 However, we have already developed docker images that can take care of most of the setup.